 Your skateboard deck plays a big role in the amount of pop you get off an ollie, the way the road feels under your feet, not to mention how long your set-up will last.
-Take a peek into the making of a skate deck and what types of features and sizes you should consider when buying or building one of your own.
+Take a peek into what types of features, sizes, and construction techniques you should consider when buying or building one of your own.

 Most skateboards are made using laminated sheets – or veneers – of hard North American maple, a durable and somewhat flexible wood.
 Typically, skates are formed using a 7-ply construction, where seven veneers are layered on top of one another, but there are several companies that offer fewer or greater plies to decrease weight or increase strength.